Skip to main content

 Provider Matching

-• x-openai-api-key → used when agent uses OpenAI
+• x-openai-api-key → used when agent uses an OpenAI model

-• x-google-api-key → used when agent uses Google
+• x-google-api-key → used when agent uses a Google/Vertex model

-• x-anthropic-api-key → used when agent uses Anthropic
+• x-anthropic-api-key → used when agent uses an Anthropic model

-This allows a single request to carry keys for multiple providers if needed (e.g., agent + embedding provider).
+This allows a single request to carry keys for multiple providers — useful when an agent uses one provider for the main model and another for embeddings or memory extraction:

 Security Notes

-Always use HTTPS in production so API keys are not sent in cleartext.
+Always use HTTPS in production.
+API keys sent over HTTP are visible to network intermediaries.

-Avoid logging request headers or bodies that may contain API keys.
+Never log request headers or bodies that may contain API keys.
+Configure your logging middleware to redact sensitive headers.

 Swagger UI